-The European Cooperation in Science and Technology (COST), an intergovernmental organization established in 1971, is one of the longest-running European funding framework for international cooperation in research and science across Europe.
+COST /European COoperation in Science and Technology is an intergovernmental organisation created in 1971.
+It is the longest-running European framework supporting international cooperation between researchers and scientists.

-By Ministerial Decision adopted unanimously by government representatives of COST member countries, the COST Association, based in Brussels, was established on 19 September 2013 in order to provide the legal basis for the implementation of COST Actions.
+By Ministerial Decision adopted unanimously by representatives of the Governments of all COST member countries, the COST Association, based in Brussels, was established on September 19, 2013 , in order to provide legal basis for the implementation of COST actions.

-COST actions are implemented through a range of networking tools such as meetings, working groups, conferences, one-day events, publications, short-term scientific missions and result dissemination activities.
-COST provides financing for all of the above activities; it does not fund research per se.
+COST actions are implemented through a range of networking tools, such as meetings, working groups, conferences, workshops, publications, short-term scientific missions and dissemination activities.
+COST finances all the above activities.
+It does not fund research per se.

-Greek researchers participating in COST Actions enjoy multiple benefits, including increased outward orientation and added value through European networking with groups and workshops in other countries, the opportunity to access important data and infrastructures, broader opportunities for postgraduate education, etc. Participation in COST Actions has been shown to pave the way for access to other EU-funded programmes including Horizon Europe programmes.
+The benefits for the Greek researchers involved are multiple.
+Among them, the enhancement of extroversion and added value through European networking with groups and laboratories of other countries, the accessibility to important data and infrastructure, the expansion of postgraduate education possibilities, etc. Participation in COST Actions has been shown to pave the way for access to other EU-funded programmes including Horizon Europe programmes.

 Moreover, by focusing on a younger generation, COST makes it easier for young researchers to set up COST Actions in their field of interest using its signature bottom-up approach.
-According to the latest data, in 2019 Greece participated in 98% of total COST running actions (291).
-Greek scientists received a total amount of 1,098,000 euros through COST funding and 666 Greek researchers participated in COST Actions; engagement of young researchers in networking activities was 19% and the country’s share of total Action financing corresponded to 3,5%.
-These latest data have not yet been published by COST.
+According to recent data, in 2022 Greece’s participation in existing actions reaches 98% of the total actions of COST, while the participation in leadership positions reaches 78% of the total actions of COST.
+COST funding to Greek scientists amounts to 947,432.35 euros, while the number of Greek researchers who participated in COST actions amounts to 707 (353 women and 348 men).
+The participation of the country’s early career investigators in networking activities amounts to 306.

-Detailed information on participation in COST Actions are available at the COST website (http://www.cost.eu).
-Information on features of all running COST Actions is available at https://www.cost.eu/cost-actions/what-are-cost-actions/ and new COST Actions are listed at: https://www.cost.eu/70-new-actions/
+Detailed information on participation in COST Actions is available at the COST website (http://www.cost.eu).
+Also on page https://www.cost.eu/cost-actions/what-are-cost-actions/ information is given on the features of all active COST Actions.

-- a) Candidates must conduct research as employees or affiliates of a research body, public or private;
+a) Candidates must conduct research as employed or affiliated with a research institution or HEI (postgraduate scholars, postdocs, active researchers and faculty members)

 The GSRI reserves the right to suspend at any time an MC Committee member after receiving written complaints from the Action Chair or Main Proposer concerning non-participation of such member in Action meetings and activities.
 In special and extraordinary circumstances, following a request by the Action managers, the GSRI may replace nominated MC members with other candidates more suited to the Action, based on the COST principle that participation in a COST Action should always be based on the suitability of the candidate.